nerves-hub/nerves_key_pkcs11/README.md

 The `NervesKey.PKCS11.private_key/1` helper method will create the appropriate map so that Erlang's `:crypto` library can properly call into OpenSSL.

+## Sharing the NervesKey

+If you have other code using the NervesKey, it might conflict with this library.
+There's no lock file or mechanism to keep more than one process from accessing the ATECC508A chip simultaneously.
+This is not expected to be an issue at runtime since the main reason to access the NervesKey in another process is to provision it and that's not something one would do when trying to use this library to assist a TLS negotation.

 ## License

 The Elixir and most C code is licensed under the 2-Clause BSD License.